-Your City Council member's contact information can be found here.
+You can find your City Council member's contact information here.

 Here is the procedure for citizens attending a City Council meeting in Knoxville (original language can be found under Sec.
 7.5-79. - Rule 18: Order of debate):